Quuxplusone/goodcook/md/goodcook.md

 - 2 cups sugar

 Cheesecake topping:
-- 8 ounces cream cheese
+- 16 ounces cream cheese
-- 2 tablespoons butter
+- 4 tablespoons butter
-- 1 tablespoon cornstarch
+- 2 tablespoons cornstarch
-- 1 egg
+- 2 eggs
-- 2 teaspoons vanilla
+- 4 teaspoons vanilla
-- 1 can (14 ounces) sweetened condensed milk
+- 2 cans sweetened condensed milk (28 ounces)

 Preheat the oven to 350°F and grease a 9x13 pan.
 Combine flour, sugar, and salt in a mixer.
 Add eggs and vanilla.
 In a saucepan, melt the butter and chocolate together.
 Once the mixture is thoroughly melted, add it to the mixer and blend.
-Add nuts, chocolate chips, coconut, or whatever else your heart desires.
 Pour into the greased pan and bake for 20 to 25 minutes.

 Meanwhile, prepare the cheesecake topping: Combine everything except the condensed milk and mix until creamy.
 Slowly mix in the condensed milk.
-I usually let the mix whip for just a few minutes after everything is blended.
+Let the mix whip for just a few minutes after everything is blended.
 Once the brownies have baked for 20 to 25 minutes, pour the topping onto the brownies and bake for an additional 30 to 35 minutes at 350°F.

-Top with drizzles of melted chocolate, or one of my favorites is to pipe Nutella in decorative patterns.

 Chocolate Mug Cake